Community & Corporate Education

 For more information or to enroll in the course, contact the Cooperative Education and Employment Services Department.

 Education To GoRend Lake College offers a wide range of highly interactive courses for personal or professional development that you can take entirely over the Internet.
 Each class will include 2 lessons per week for a six week period.
 All of our courses include expert instructors.
 For a complete schedule, visit: ed2go.com/rlc

 Trips & Tours

-Travel back in time as we visit one of the most authentic 19th century buildings in America.
+Travel back in time as we visit the Missouri Civil War Museum and other locations.

 Bus departs from Main Campus at 7:30am : return by 6:30pm

 Bus departs from Mt.
 Vernon MarketPlace at 8:00am: return by 6:00pm